Steps for Hiring a New Employee

 Policies for Hiring Postdocs (Research Associates)

 1. Research Associate is an academic title, so the appointment has to go through a UW academic department.
-JISAO organizes the hire and the approvals, but a chair of an academic department (usually Atmospheric Sciences, Oceanography or SAFS) has to approve the appointment in writing.
+JISAO organizes the hire and the approvals, but Research Associates must have a UW faculty mentor and a chair of an academic department (usually Atmospheric Sciences, Oceanography or SAFS) has to approve the appointment in writing.

 2. If it is a competitive recruitment, the job has to be posted on a site called Interfolio (which UW uses for all academic recruitment) and advertised for at least 30 days in a national periodical…usually the Chronicle of Higher Education.

 3. If you have the postdoc already picked, it does not have to be posted anywhere and the person can be hired directly (though there’s still a lot of paperwork in Workday, and the aforementioned approval from an academic department).